Concentrates are Eaze-ier than you think

 Concentrates are high-THC cannabis extracts that often look like honey or wax.
 Their THC levels, which range between 40 to 80 percent THC, are much higher than that of other products, which are 20 percent THC at the most.
 Consequently, a little goes a long way with concentrates.

-The marijuana plant is soaked in ethanol, a type of alcohol.
+The cannabis plant is soaked in ethanol, a type of alcohol.
 The cannabinoid solvents are then extracted through a rotary evaporator, which uses evaporation to distill.
 The potent oil that results from this process can be used for concentrates or edibles.

-Butane, a flammable gas that is commonly used for fuel, is sprayed into a tube packed with marijuana plant material.
+Butane, a flammable gas that is commonly used for fuel, is sprayed into a tube packed with cannabis plant material.
 The butane-marijuana solution then drips down through the tube into a container, which is later carefully heated in a water bath until the butane is evaporated.
 (This is an important step, as butane is poisonous.)
 Once it has completely evaporated, a gooey substance is left, which is the concentrate.

-Marijuana plant material is placed in a specialized container that is then flooded with carbon dioxide liquid.
+Cannabis plant material is placed in a specialized container that is then flooded with carbon dioxide liquid.
 Carbon dioxide has a relatively low evaporation temperature at 90°F, which means it extracts the cannabinoids without killing the flavor.
 The terpenes, cannabinoids, and waxes will separate in the container.

 What Are Terpenes?